What supplies should I bring? Does the institute provide anything?

 How much spending money should you bring?

-Usually the most significant variable is food.
-Usually students choose to order pizza, buy snacks from our snack room, and sodas from machines.
+The most significant variable is food.
+Usually students choose to order pizza or buy snacks and soda from our snack room while attending camp.
 Bring enough money to purchase toiletries, order pizza, and eat some ice cream.
 You might also need to factor supplies into your calculations.
 There is an ATM located outside Sub 1 and inside the Johnson Center.
 Coming to camp without spending money is definitely possible, but most students end up using spending money.

 Are there other check-in charges?